Factory55/telegram-client/README.md

 **Note**: This uses your real Telegram account, not a bot.
 The client will log in as you and forward messages from your chats.

+**First Login**: When you start the client for the first time, Telegram will send you a login code via Telegram message.
+Enter this code in the terminal when prompted.
+A session file will be created to remember your login for future starts.

 ### Environment Variables

 The application uses a `.env` file for configuration.
 Key variables include: